 Themes: Whistleblower/civil society space protection

-Last updated: June 2018
+Last updated: December 2020

 Concrete: Concrete | New: New | Ambitious: Ambitious

 In early 2018 the new anti-corruption law (Prevention of Corruption and Forfeiture of Illegal Assets Act) has been adopted.
-Although in the first draft (2016) there were provisions regarding anonymous reporting, these were later abandoned and the current law provides for processing of signed complaints only.
+Although in the first draft (2016) there were provisions regarding anonymous reporting, these were later abandoned and the current law provides for processing of signed complaints only(chapter six).
 Further, the law focuses over the prevention of corrupt behaviour and conflict of interest among high public officials and requires the compliants to provide evidence in support to their claims.
 Thus in practice there is no effective mechanism for reporting of wrongdoing by average citizens or lower-level staff.
 Provisions for protection of whistleblowers from potential reprisal are too vague and compensation might be received in a lawsuit under general regime.
 Generally speaking, the issue lacks in public communication at all.